lukeirwin03/BioI-Genome-Sequence/README.md

 - LICENSE: Boost Software License 1.0
 - This README

+# Install Instructions
+Simply download the file and open them in a Java IDE.
+If you choose Eclipse, you need to create a new project and you can open the files within Eclipse and compile.

+# Operating Instructions
+Once you run the code, it will prompt you to input an integer to represent how many base pairs long the simulated DNA strand will be.
+It will then create a simulated strand of DNA that is however many base pairs long as the integer that the user inputs.
+It will then prompt you to enter a target sequence that will be searched for.
+It has to be in terms of A's, T's, C's, and G's.
+Then it will return the number of times that the target sequence occurs within the strand.

 # Contact Info
 Author: Luke Irwin, lukeirwin [at] unomaha [dot] edu